Eight Steps to Reduce Autism Risk

 Reduce exposure to pesticides

 Both a 2007 study and a 2014 study have linked exposure to pesticides during preconception and pregnancy to increased autism risk.
-Pregnant women and those trying to conceive should take special care to avoid exposure to these chemicals, especially those who live in close proximity to pesticide application sites.
-Do not spray pesticides on your own property and be conscious of what may be sprayed on neighboring properties or at nearby parks and green spaces.
+If you’re currently pregnant or trying to conceive, take special care to avoid exposure to these chemicals, especially if you live close to places where pesticides are sprayed regularly.
+Definitely don’t spray them on your own property and be conscious of what may be sprayed by your neighbors or at nearby parks and green spaces.

-Although exposure to pesticides through diet was not addressed in these studies, we do know that pesticide residues can be found on conventionally grown produce and in our water supply.
-Buying organic produce and purchasing a quality water filter can help reduce pesticide exposure in the diet.
+Although exposure to pesticides through diet wasn’t addressed in these studies, other research shows that conventionally grown food is 4 times more likely to contain pesticide residues than organically grown food.
+We also know that pesticides used in agriculture do end up in our water supply.
+Buying organic produce and purchasing a quality water filter that filters out pesticides can help reduce dietary exposure.

-Multiple studies have found a link between endocrine disrupting chemicals and autism risk.
-This review article provides an overview of the findings of 21 studies related to endocrine disruptors and the risk of both autism and ADHD.
+Endocrine disrupting compounds (EDCs) are chemicals that interfere with hormone function and signaling in the body.
+They’re found in an alarming number of consumer products and multiple studies have started linking them to autism risk.
+This review article looked at findings from 21 studies related to endocrine disruptors and the risk of both autism and ADHD - and its conclusion was pretty eye-opening.
 A positive association with autism risk was found for ALL chemicals investigated in these studies!
 Endocrine disruptors include BPA, phthalates, pesticides, heavy metals, and many other toxic chemicals.
 You can limit your exposure through several small actions, including: